.webp)

 3. Contextualizing Your Activities

-Selective universities prioritize depth over participation.
+Colleges and universities prioritize depth over participation.
 We refine how you present:

 -